mochijunee/Grocery_List/README.md

 ### Enhancements
 ● No Duplicates: If you try to add an item to the list that’s already there, it shouldn’t allow it.

-● Quantities: Create a utility that allows the user to change the number of a specific item that they want to get.